prajitdatta/whatthefork/README.md

 ---

-## 🔍 SEO & Performance — For the Nerds, the Googlebots, and the LinkedIn Humble Braggers

-- **Lighthouse 100/100** across Performance, Accessibility, Best Practices, and SEO — because bragging rights are free and Prajit worked hard for these
-- **Schema.org `WebApplication`** structured data so Google knows what this thing actually is
-- **Open Graph tags** so when you share it, it looks like a real website and not a 4am hackathon project
-- **Twitter Cards** with `summary_large_image` for when you post about your dinner, which you should, tag us
-- **FAQ Section** with structured data for Google's fancy expandable search results
-- **Canonical URL** so Google doesn't index the same page 14 times and get confused
-- **Single file = instant load**: No JS framework boot time.
-No render-blocking.
-It loads before your partner can change their mind.

----

 ## 📜 License

 **MIT** — Take it, fork it, remix it, deploy it on a potato.
 Just don't blame us if you overcook the palak paneer.
 The recipe clearly said gentle simmer.
 You chose high heat.
 You chose chaos.
 That's on you.